 History of Rock and Roll is a survey of the major trends, styles, and genres of rock music and its roots from the 1940s to the present day.
 This course will also focus on concurrent historical and cultural influences that shaped the music, with attention given to those artists and groups who have proven to be of the most enduring significance.
-History of Rock and
+History of Rock and Roll is designed for non-music majors.
+(F,S)

-MOTR MUSC100RP Music Appreciation -OTRANSFER GUARANTEED Rock/Pop
+MOTR MUSC100RP Music Appreciation -Rock/Pop